Air Malta: 21st century developments

+After a successful codeshare with Balkan to New York, in 2000 Air Malta took the plunge and decided to operate the route on its own.
+In March 2000 it announce thatbetreen 22 June and 4th September 2000, a series of 22 twice weekly flights will be operated.
+A Boeing 757-200ER was triples from American Trans Air, which however needed a fuel stop in Shannon.
+5th freedom rights were secured, and the Maltese airline was allowed to pick up US bound passengers in Shannon, and vice versa.
+It was during this time that a codesharing agreement with Trans World Airlines for flights between Malta and USA via Milan and London Gatwick, began.

 Between 2002 and 2007, Air Malta embarked upon a fleet replacement programme, opting to change all aircraft to Airbus A319s and A320s.
-The last aircraft in this order, an A320, was delivered on 22 March 2007, and the fleet has not been replaced since.
+The last aircraft in this order, an A320, was delivered on 22 March 2007.

 Air Malta had around 190 interline ticketing agreements with other IATA airlines.
 According to the Association of European Airlines quarterly review of May 2006, Air Malta was the airline that lost the least amount of passenger baggage.
 The amount of baggage lost in the first quarter of 2006 was 4.1 bags massing per 1000 passengers.

 In winter, the airline often leases out aircraft to maximize earnings during the low season.
 In September 2007, for instance, Air Malta made two agreements with Abu Dhabi-based Etihad Airways by which Air Malta wet-leased 2 Airbus aircraft to Etihad Airways for the winter period starting 1 September 2007, and provided operational support on another Airbus A320 aircraft leased by Etihad Airways.
-In January and February 2009 Air Malta wet-leased an A320 to Sky Airline of Chile.
-From 2011 to 2014 Air Malta wet-leased another A320 to Sky Airline.
+Air Malta helps Etihad set up its first narrow-body fleet.
+In January and February 2009, Air Malta wet-leased an A320 to Sky Airline of Chile.
+From 2011 to 2014, Air Malta wet-leased another A320 to Sky Airline during southern summer.